wupdigital/SuitUp/README.md

 ```

 ## Themes
-A theme contains color, font and image definitions based on the design, but you can extend with anything what you need.
+A theme contains color, font and image definitions based on the design, but you can extend it with anything you need.
 In **Freestyler** you can change between these themes, like the usual light and dark modes.

 ### Colors, fonts and images